 Hey there!
 Thanks for stopping by!
 My name is Zheng Yen Ang (just call me Yen), author of Wandering Journal.
-I’m a university student in Malaysia, who always takes full advantages of my holidays to go abroad.
+I’m a full-time SEO expert and enthusiast based in Kuala Lumpur, Malaysia.

 After a month-long hesitation, I finally decided to start my own travel blog at March 2018.
 With this blog, I wish to share all my experiences and knowledge abroad from the past few years to all of my friends, including you.